How to Delete Copyrighted Content on Google

 5. Follow Up If Necessary

-If the copyrighted content is not removed after submitting your takedown notice, you can follow up with Google or consult a lawyer to explore other legal options.
-Sometimes, the website hosting the content may contest the takedown notice, leading to a counter-notice.
-In such cases, further legal action may be required.
+If the copyrighted content is not removed after submitting your takedown notice, you can follow up with Google or consult a qualified attorney for other legal avenues.
+If your request is denied, you may file an appeal.
+In some cases, the website hosting the content might submit a counter-notice, which could require further legal action.
+For guidance on alternative remedies, consult a qualified attorney.

 Prevent Future Copyright Infringement